12 Unusual & Unique Stays in Utah for an Epic Adventure

 12. Amangiri

-When money is no object and you need a backdrop worthy of your best life photos.
-Utah’s most exclusive address, Amangiri, emerges from 600 acres of protected valley near the Arizona border.
-The concrete structures blend into ancient sandstone formations surrounding Lake Powell and Grand Staircase-Escalante.
+Amangiri is where you go when money is truly no object and you need a backdrop worthy of your best life photos.
+This ultra-exclusive resort emerges from 600 acres of protected valley near the Arizona border, and the concrete structures blend into ancient sandstone formations so seamlessly it looks like alien architecture.

-Each suite features private courtyards, outdoor lounges, and uninterrupted desert panoramas that shift with changing light.
-The spectacular main pool wraps around a massive boulder, creating an otherworldly oasis.
+Each suite features private courtyards, outdoor lounges, and uninterrupted desert panoramas that shift with changing light throughout the day.
+The main pool wraps around a massive boulder in a design move that’s both practical and stunning.
+I’ve never experienced service this impeccable – they anticipate needs you didn’t know you had.

 Amangiri, a spa retreat, is a must-visit for those seeking a uniquely luxurious experience in Utah.